swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingTags.md

 Tag colors can be represented using several formats:

-- The strings `"red"`, `"orange"`, `"yellow"`, `"green"`, `"blue"`, or `"purple"`, representing corresponding predefined instances of ``Tag``, i.e.
-  ``Tag/red``, ``Tag/orange``, ``Tag/yellow``, ``Tag/green``, ``Tag/blue``, and
+- The strings `"red"`, `"orange"`, `"yellow"`, `"green"`, `"blue"`, or `"purple"`, representing corresponding predefined instances of ``Tag``, like ``Tag/red``, ``Tag/orange``, ``Tag/yellow``, ``Tag/green``, ``Tag/blue``, and ``Tag/purple``.
-  ``Tag/purple``;
-- A string of the form `"#RRGGBB"`, containing a hexadecimal representation of the color in a device-independent RGB color space; or
+- A string of the form `"#RRGGBB"`, containing a hexadecimal representation of the color in a device-independent RGB color space.
-- The `null` literal value, representing "no color."
+- The `null` literal value, which represents no color.

-For example, to set the color of the tag `"critical"` to orange and the color of the tag `.legallyRequired` to teal, the contents of `"tag-colors.json"` can be set to:
+For example, to set the color of the `"critical"` tag to orange and the color of the `.legallyRequired` tag to teal, the contents of `"tag-colors.json"` can be set to:

 ```json